zaqifathis/BIMserver-doc/Writing-a-BimBot-service-for-BIMserver.md

 The previous protocol basically only support sending/receiving notifications which contained the proper credentials to subsequently use the BIMserver API to query the model.
 Services could optionally attach extended data to a revision, but were not required to do so.

 The BimBots interface is a little more strict in the sense that it has a pre-defined input _and_ output.
-For this reason, writing services in BIMserver that can be run as a BimBit is slightly different, but existing services can be easily retrofitted and that's what's described on this page.
+For this reason, writing services in BIMserver that can be run as a BimBot is slightly different.
+Nontheless existing services can be easily retrofitted and that's what this page is about.

 # BimBots interface

+> Note, when talking about an interface on this page we mean an actual Java interface.
+The BimBots protocol itself however is language independent (see: https://github.com/opensourceBIM/BIMserver/wiki/External-services).

 > Note this interface is still subject to change.